shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-insertion-order-details.md

 - **Line Items**: Provides a list of the line items currently associated with the insertion order.
 - **Associated Objects**: Provides a list of associated objects with the insertion order.

-## Viewing insertion order settings
+## Viewing Insertion Order settings

 The settings that display here are read-only and can be edited by clicking **Edit** at the top of the **Insertion Order Details** screen.
 For more information, see [Create an Insertion Order](create-an-insertion-order.md).